 Our interview process will introduce you to a cross-section of our team, and is typically conducted over two or three rounds.
-Our interviews are structured so we can evaluate your skills, experience, and suitability to the way we work, and will give you a deeper understanding of our work and culture.
+Interviews are structured so we can evaluate your skills, experience, and suitability to the way we work, and will give you a deeper understanding of our work and culture.

 The discussion gives us an opportunity to get to know you better, and we encourage you to use it as an opportunity to ask questions and get to know more about the people you meet and about PJP.
 It is important that you obtain the information you need to decide about which organisation is the right fit for you.

 The problem solving component is based on a real-world business scenario or case study.
 You can solve the case by working through a logical set of qualitative and quantitative steps.
 These problems seek to assess how you think and how you approach a problem, rather than what you know.
 Our case studies are designed to simulate the type of work our Consultants undertake, and the way in which we approach problem solving in our teams.

 PREPARING FOR YOUR INTERVIEWS

-We know that there is a daunting range of information about the best way to present your cover letter and CV in your application, prepare for your case studies, perform in your interview, and make an impression on Partners.
-We can not speak for other firms, but we encourage you to focus less on reciting a script or trying to tick boxes, and more on engaging with the process and communicating your thoughts in a clear way.
+We know that there is a daunting range of information about the best way to apply and prepare for your case studies.
+We encourage you to focus less on reciting a script or relying on a pre-researched framework, and more on engaging with the process and communicating and structuring your thoughts in a clear way.